rradfar/front-end-interview-questions/README.md

 🌼 Arrays: splice()
 🌼 Arrays: splice() vs. slice()
 🌼 Arrays: the three methods introduced in ES6 that allow us to inspect all elements of an array.
-🌼 Arrays: What are the three methods used to perform a search in an array?
+🌼 Arrays: the three methods used to perform a search in an array?

 <details><summary>Answer</summary>
 <p>